 How do you stay in shape for hunting?
 When I was in my twenties and thirties this question did not enter my thinking.
 But now that I have breached the half century mark I understand the need to be intentional about my health.
 I recently read an article in the winter 2018 issue of Backcountry Journal by Dr. Erika Putnam outlining Yoga exercise titled, Yoga for Hunters.
 In this excellent read Dr. Putnam cited five qualities that Yoga can transfer to hunting; flexibility, strength, balance, breath control, and focused intention.
-This inspired me to write a piece about my own training habits for staying fit in the field.
+These are qualities I gain from Taekwondo training as well, and inspired me to write a piece about my own habits for staying fit in the field.
 Taekwondo is the conditioning style that helps me become a better hunter and offers a wide range of health benefits.

 The five tenets of Taekwondo are: courtesy, integrity, perseverance, self-control, and an indomitable spirit.
 These tenets transfer to every aspect of daily living.
-When you train consistently, the physical and mental disciplines of Taekwondo become intertwined with your spiritual make-up and sharpens every area of life making you a better predator.
+When you train consistently, the physical and mental disciplines of Taekwondo become intertwined with your spiritual make-up and will sharpen every area of life making you a better hunter.

 The work you put in during the off season will pay off when you hike beyond the average hunters reach to non-pressured zones, sit motionless for hours while hidden in natural ground cover, traverse beaver dams in the dark of night, maneuver difficult grades, execute a good still-hunt, or steady your bow shot during the moment of truth.

 There are many great options for maintaining your stamina for hunting season.
 Taekwondo, with the added benefits of walking, and light weight lifting, are my preferred methods of training for the chase.

 Find what works for you; just remember to consult your family pyhsician before embarking on a rigourous regimine such as Taekwondo.